-The mouthfeel was thin, light and airy.
+The mouthfeel was thin, light, and airy.
 Immediately up front, I tasted a combination of raisins and brown sugar.
 At mid-palate, the sherry became evident, along with dark chocolate, most likely from the malted barley, but I was shocked how strong it was considering the very low barley content.
 On the back, it was a marriage of citrus and rye spiciness.

-The finish was soft, chocolatey, with cherries and dry oak.
+The finish was soft, and chocolatey, with cherries and dry oak.
 It was delicate but long-lasting, and something that almost begged for another sip.

-Bottle, Bar or Bust: Thankfully, the youngish appearance was the worst thing about Minor Case Rye.
+Bottle, Bar, or Bust: Thankfully, the youngish appearance was the worst thing about Minor Case Rye.
 There was a lot going on with this whiskey, it is interestingly complex and offers some surprises.
 I would have assumed heavier fruitiness due to the sherry finish but was pleasantly impressed by the heavier chocolate notes, especially in the finish.